A Step-by-Step Guide to Building a Winning Sales POC

 1. Establishing the Success Criteria

 You should establish clear success criteria upfront to ensure the POC's effectiveness.
 These criteria should be aligned with the predefined objectives and should be measurable and attainable.
-Your POC success criteria should also reflect the expectations of all buying committee members.
+Your Proof of concept success criteria should also reflect the expectations of all buying committee members.

 Examples of POC success criteria include achieving specific performance benchmarks (e.g. response time), user adoption rates (e.g., percentage of users actively using the product), and integration success (e.g. seamless integration with the prospect's existing tech stack).